deborabastos/42_pipex/README.md

 `./pipex <infile> <cmd1> <cmd2> <outfile>`

-This should work the same way as the following shell command:
+The program should work the same way as the following shell command:

 `< infile cmd1 | cmd2 > outfile`